terraform-shoreline-modules/terraform-shoreline-jvm-op-pack/README.md

 # Shoreline Terraform JVM Op Packs

-This repository contains a collection of [Shoreline Op Packs](#what-are-shoreline-op-packs) for Java Virtual Machine (JVM) remediation and debugging.
+This [Shoreline Op Pack](#what-are-shoreline-op-packs) contains a collection of modules for Java Virtual Machine (JVM) debugging, alerting, and automatic remediation.

 ## About Shoreline